skylight-hq/skylight.digital/_projects/cdc_phdi_vdh.md

 Based on this work, we’ve extended the pilot with VDH to develop analysis tools, and, ideally, implement the prototype pipeline in a live data environment.

-Additionally, while the tools developed as part of the VDH prototype focus on data ingestion and processing, the learnings from this pilot project also help in the development of a comprehensive set of “building blocks,” (i.e., modular software services that STLTs can integrate into their current workflows, reducing the need for manual processes and creating more efficient access to better quality data).
+Additionally, while the tools developed as part of the VDH prototype focus on data ingestion and processing, the learnings from this pilot project also help in the development of a comprehensive set of “Building Blocks,” (i.e., modular software services that STLTs can integrate into their current workflows, reducing the need for manual processes and creating more efficient access to better quality data).

-The next phase of work for our team will be to apply the learnings from the VDH prototype to prioritize, develop, and scale modular “building blocks” with a wide range of STLT partners to solve other healthcare data-related challenges.
+The next phase of work for our team will be to apply the learnings from the VDH prototype to prioritize, develop, and scale modular Building Blocks with a wide range of STLT partners to solve other healthcare data-related challenges.
 {% endcapture %}

 {% capture results %}